Home » Programs and Courses » Ultrasound Program

 • The externships are not paid positions.

-• For a cost breakdown, please see the Program Fees section.
+• For a detailed cost breakdown, please refer to the Program Fees section.

 • Gurnick Academy of Medical Arts participates in various federal and state student financial assistance programs.